 Assessments involve the prior gathering of background information, including the completion of parent questionnaire and if necessary, teacher’s input will also be requested.
 See each assessor’s individual requirements.

-- Fees for the independent assessment are set by and paid to the individual assessors.
+- Fees for the independent assessments are set by and paid to the individual assessors.

 - ASK’s administration fee is CHF200

-A deposit of CHF200 is required for registration.
+- A deposit of CHF200 is required for registration.
 The full payment must be received prior to assessment appointment.